Defensive walls 🢔 Fortifications 🢔 Archaeological wonders 🢔 Categories of wonders

 In many locations the ditch is a narrow corridor in the rainforest, with the walls flanked by trees and other vegetation, turning the ditch into a green tunnel.

 Habitat for swamp demons?

 It seems that the builders of these fortifications deliberately tried to reach groundwater or clay to create a swampy bottom for the ditch.
 If this could be achieved in a shallow depth, builders stopped, even if only at the depth of 1 meter.
 According to some researchers, this is explained by the fact that this narrow strip of swampland around the land of Eredo was told to be inhabited by demons protecting the land – thus making it a spiritual and not a military fortification.

 In some places small, conical idol statues had been placed on the bottom of the ditch.

 …Or seat of the Queen of Sheba?

 It is hard to trace the origins of this legend.
 It may have come from ancient times or it could have been influenced by Islam, but as the story goes, the kingdom encircled by Eredo was ruled by childless women named Bilikisu Sungbo.
 She ordered this spiritually charged fortification to be built around her kingdom.

 Locals believe that this woman is the Queen of Sheba.
-After all, this legendary queen (according to the Koran) lived in Africa describes herself in the Song of Solomon as “I am black but comely…”.
+After all, this legendary queen (according to the Koran) who lived in Africa describes herself in the Song of Solomon as “I am black but comely…”.
 It is told that she sent to King Solomon a caravan of gold, ivory, and other valuables.